Freshman Wanner Breaks Pool Record in 400 IM

-Walsh came to Marshall after working as the assistant coach and assistant aquatics director at Albright College.
-In Walsh's first season as the assistant swim coach at Albright, the men set eleven school records and the women set four school records.
-The men produced three NCAA B qualifying times and the David B. Eavenson Most Outstanding Swimmer Award this season.
+During his time at Albright College, the men set eleven school records and the women set four school records.
+The men produced three NCAA B qualifying times and the David B. Eavenson Most Outstanding Swimmer Award that season.
 Both men's and women's swimming teams won the 2013 MAC Championship.
 He was also part of the staff that received Men's and Women's Coach of the Year award.
-Prior to Albright College,

 Prior to joining the Lions staff, Walsh spent time as the graduate assistant at Bloomsburg University.
 Walsh pioneered and implemented the dryland and weight training programs for the sprint and mid-distance groups as well as on-deck coaching responsibilities.
 While coaching at Bloomsburg, both programs had set numerous team records and NCAA B cuts and qualified Bridget Hilferty for the Division II NCAA Championship and reached All-American status in 2012.

 Walsh had a stellar career at Duquesne University, setting school records in the 100 breast, 200 breast, 200 medley relay and 400 medley relay.
 He won the Atlantic 10 individual title in the 100 breaststroke in 2009.

 Originally from Northeast Pennsylvania, Walsh was a high school All-American at Pocono Mountain West High School and set numerous club records as a youth swimmer at the Pocono Family YMCA.

 He received his undergraduate degree in Business Administration in 2010 from Duquesne University and later earned his master’s degree from Bloomsburg University in 2011.